You are here: Home / Teaching / Computational Neuroscience

 In the written examination, an overview of the various aspects of computational neuroscience taugh in this course will be tested.
 Knowledge-based learning outcomes from the lecture as well as the understanding and ability to solve (practical) problems will be assessed in a 60 min written examination with questions set and corrected by the respective lecturers.

 Example exam.
 Here you can find an example exam and the sample solutions.
-It provides an impression of the style of questioning, but not questions on the topics of the current semester.
-Due to the slightly varying lecture content and changes in the lecturers involved over the different semesters, we cannot provide further example exams.
+It provides an impression of the style of questioning, but not questions on the topics of the current semester!
+Due to the varying lecture content and changes in the lecturers involved over the different semesters, we cannot provide further example exams.
 Please ask the individual lecturers for additional help, e.g., self-assessment questions, if such content is not already provided on the Moodle page.

 Retake exam.
 The course runs every semester, so you can repeat the exam regularly next semester, but be advised that focus changes between summer and winter semesters.
 This means that the exam in the summer will examine somewhat different material than in the winter, albeit the core will stay the same.
 Hence taking the repeat in the summer is not so advised.